snowplow-archive/snowplow.github.com/about/index.md

 ---
 layout: page
 group: about
-title: About the company behind the Snowplow platform
+title: Get in touch with the Snowplow Team
 description: Get in touch with the Snowplow team
-shortened-link: About us
+shortened-link: Contact us
-weight: 5
+weight: 1
 ---

 # Get in touch